Sedgwick County gauging COVID-19 vaccine comfort with online survey

 SEDGWICK COUNTY, Kan.
 (KSNW) – Will you get the COVID-19 vaccine when it becomes available?
 Sedgwick County officials want to know how you feel about it.

-They have launched a short, anonymous survey to find out how many and who is ready to be vaccinated.
-The survey is open for residents in Sedgwick County and those in surrounding South-Central counties.
+A new survey is open for residents in Sedgwick County, and those in surrounding south central Kansas counties.

 “We want your perspectives.
 We want your opinion and this helps us kind of plan the vaccine here in Sedgwick County and how that’s going to be dispersed,” said Dalton Glasscock, Sedgwick County Commissioner for District 2.

-KDHE Secretary Dr. Lee Norman says he understands the vaccine’s quick arrival is causing some skepticism, “It’s quite the conundrum.
-People are afraid of catching the illness but they’re also afraid of having the vaccine.
-So which will prevail?”
+Kansas Department of Health and Environment Secretary Dr. Lee Norman said he understands the vaccine’s quick arrival is causing some skepticism.

+“It’s quite the conundrum.
+People are afraid of catching the illness, but they’re also afraid of having the vaccine.”

 “People are having achiness at the side of the injection.
-Some will get low grade fevers and mainly it’s just fatigue.
-Those are pretty normal immune responses,” Dr. Norman said.
+Some will get low-grade fevers and mainly it’s just fatigue.
+Those are pretty normal immune responses,” said Dr. Norman.

-Meanwhile, Sedgwick County is trying to gauge how local residents feel about getting the vaccine.

-They have launched a short survey for residents in Sedgwick County and those in surrounding South-Central counties.

 “The more data that we have the better decisions we can make for the community.
 So when we know you know what concerns individuals have, what industries that people are willing to take the vaccine or might be more cautious, this can help better direct resources,” Glasscock said.